EduardoJM/Image-Comparer/README.md

-# Materialize Image Comparer
+# Image Comparer

-This component takes the name of materialize, but it's not a material design component.
-This name of materialize is because i create this (based on MetroUI component) for my personal use in my materialize page, that i'm developing.
+This component is created (in the first time, based on MetroUI component code) for my personal use in my materialize pages.
 The component visual is see in the image below.

 ![Alternative](docs/images/demo/preview.jpg)